So here is my take on an ohm’s law explanation using a power wheel as an anology.

 For RBA users: When using the Ohm's Law Calculator to calculate the battery amp draw of a coil in a RBA, always use 4.2 volts as the voltage (a fully charged battery's voltage).
 You should never pull more amps than the continuous discharge rate in amps for that battery, and you should allow for some safe headroom on top of that.
 Amp ratings for batteries

-For regulated mod users: The voltage output from a regulated mod is not the battery voltage (like in a mechanical mod).
-It is converted using a combination of buck/boost and/or PWM (pulse width modulation), or pulsed DC circuitry to achieve the desired wattage to fire the atomizer on top.
+For regulated mod users: The voltage output from a regulated mod is not the battery voltage (as it is in a mechanical mod).
+It is converted using a combination of buck/boost and/or PWM (pulse width modulation) circuitry or pulsed DC circuitry in the processor to achieve the desired wattage to fire the atomizer.
 The processor's amp limit determines the amp requirement in this application, not the atomizer resistance.

 Never fire a coil in a RBA without first checking the resistance with a reliable ohm reader or digital multimeter.
 Routinely re-check the resistance after use to insure the resistance remains what you built.
 Something as simple as a post screw becoming loose can change your resistance.
 This recently occured in my own RDA when a loose positive post screw lowered the coil resistance by 0.5 ohms.
 Thankfully I routinely check and recheck my coil resistance with an ohm reader, or I might have experienced a catastrophic battery event.